 Museums may operate indoors and outdoors.
-Indoor occupancy at Museums must be limited to 25% of maximum occupancy.
+Indoor occupancy at Museums must be limited to 50% of maximum occupancy.
 Outdoor operations are strongly encouraged.
-Groups visiting the park must be limited to a maximum of 10 people from different households OR a maximum of 15 people from 3 different households with no intermixing of groups (e.g. persons may not substitute in or out of the group).
+Groups visiting the park must be limited to a maximum of 15 people from 3 different households with no intermixing of groups (e.g. persons may not substitute in or out of the group).